-A request may be appropriate for If the patient has AND the diagnos sis is supported by these clinical findings AND this has been done Non-operative care Procedure Diagnosis Subjective/Objective Diagnostic tests Lumbar facet neurotomy One or two joints (2 unilateral or 1 bilateral) per each intervention, with documented, clinically meaningful improvement in function for a sustained 180 days before further neurotomy at any level see page 8 of guideline Low back pain that: Is non-radicular AND Has lasted at least 6 months AND Can be referred to the facet joint AND Is unresponsive to other therapies including conservative care AND There are no other clear structural causes of back pain There is no other pain syndrome affecting the spine AND Patient age >17 years Segmental pain or tenderness at the level of the potentially involved unilateral facet joint AND The region involved is neurologically intact or if not, address the deficit in the treatment plan Diagnostic imaging (CT, MRI) as needed to rule out any correctable structural lesion AND Two different diagnostic medial branch blocks: One short-acting, low-volume (≤0.5 ml) local anesthetic One long-acting, low-volume (≤0.5 ml) local anesthetic A placebo block may also be used.
+A request may be appropriate for If the patient has AND the diagnosis is su pported by these clinical findings AND this has been done (if recommended) Procedure Diagnosis Subjective/Objective Diagnostic tests Conservative care Lumbar facet neurotomy One or two joints (2 unilateral or 1 bilateral) per each intervention, with documented, clinically meaningful improvement in function for a sustained 180 days before further neurotomy at any level see p.
+6 of guideline Low back pain that: Is non-radicular AND Has lasted at least 6 months AND Can be referred to the facet joint AND Is unresponsive to other therapies including conservative care AND There are no other clear structural causes of back pain There is no other pain syndrome affecting the spine AND The patient is over 17 years of age Segmental pain or tenderness at the level of the potentially involved unilateral facet joint AND The region involved is neurologically intact or if not, address the deficit in the treatment plan Diagnostic imaging (CT, MRI) as needed to rule out any correctable structural lesion AND Two different diagnostic medial branch blocks: 1) One short-acting, low-volume (≤0.5 ml) local anesthetic 2) One long-acting, low-volume (≤0.5 ml) local anesthetic A placebo block may also be used.
 Steroids should not be used with the anesthetic blocks.
-AND Documented relief of at least 80% of pain with each block.
-Documentation of pain relief should be a patient-generated report in real time, every 15 minutes for the first six hours following the block.
-The documentation tool is included in this guideline (FACET NEUROTOMY PAIN RELIEF DIARY).
-Duration of pain relief should be consistent with the expected duration of the local anesthetic injected.
-At least 6 months of non-operative care, which may include: • Physical therapy • Pharmacologic therapy • Manual therapy (mobilization/manip ulation)
+AND Documented relief of at least 80% of pain with each block. • Documentation of pain relief should be a patient-generated report in real time, every 15 minutes for the first six hours following the block.
+The documentation tool is included in this guideline (FACET NEUROTOMY PAIN RELIEF DIARY). • Duration of pain relief should be consistent with the expected duration of the local anesthetic injected.
+At least 6 months of conservative treatment, including for example: • Physical therapy • Medications • Manual therapy (mobilization/manip ulation)